Is Spread Betting Tax Free In The UK?

 Are Taxes The Same For Shares Trading And Spread Betting?

-No, traditional share trading has stamp duty and capital gains tax because you purchase a company’s physical shares and receive a certificate of ownership.
-On the other hand, spread betting shares are exempt from paying capital gains and stamp duty because they are derivatives, and you do not physically receive any ownership of the shares.
+No, they are not.
+Traditional share trading is subject to stamp duty and capital gains tax because you purchase a company’s physical shares and receive a certificate of ownership.

 Is Spread Betting Illegal?